-All juniors take the SAT (without essay) during the school day in March.
+All juniors take the SAT during the school day in March.
 We recommend that juniors re-take the SAT in May or June and in the fall of their senior year.
-Be mindful when scheduling exams if SAT SUBJECT TEST(S) are necessary.
 Be certain to put our school code 070187 on all forms so your counselor has a copy of your scores and take advantage of the four free score reports sent to colleges when registering.
-Register online with a credit card at www.collegeboard.org
+Register online at www.collegeboard.org